All Episodes

 Welcome.

-Rush, great pleasure to talk to you.
+Rush, great pleasure to talk to you, first-time caller.

-And uh I had to call today because I'm in Cincinnati and I voted in the second district.
+And I had to call today because I'm in Cincinnati and I voted in the second district.

 I voted for Gene Schmidt.